GrosvenorTechnology/OemAccessApi/documentation/appRelease.md

 - Changed actions to trigger off a state's state if the 'event' name matches a state.
 - Added new compact timeTable format.​
 - Outputs now support Command Stack as well as absolute On/Off modes of operation.​
-- Controller main LED now flashes green when heatbeats successfully sent to server, reverts to yellow if connection fails.​
+- Controller main LED now flashes green when heartbeats successfully sent to server, reverts to yellow if connection fails.​
 - Implemented fault detection in Input PIR mode.​
 - Added option to sound reader beeper on valid read.​
 - Corrected typo is setting name OpenTooLongSounderPeriod.​